quickgrid/Setup-Guide/README.md

 docker pull nvcr.io/nvidia/pytorch:21.05-py3
 ```

 Afterward run below.
 The pytorch container version may be different and should be adjusted in both places.
-Mounting, container directory setup is also available in above NGC container link.
+Mounting, container directory setup is also available in above NGC container link which I did not try here.

 ```
 docker run --gpus all -it --rm -p 8888:8888 nvcr.io/nvidia/pytorch:21.05-py3